 The communal style of eating—sharing one large platter with friends and family—makes the experience feel warm and connected.
 Tearing off pieces of injera to scoop up various stews is a deeply satisfying way to enjoy a meal together.

-Finding the Best Spots in Oakland
+How Do You Find the Best Ethiopian Spots in Oakland?